pylover/khayyam/README.md

 khayyam
 =======

-Jalali Date and Time types &amp; algorithms for python
+Jalali Date and Time types and algorithms for Python2 and Python3.